mangdangroboticsclub/MiniPupperDocs/docs/guide/ROS2QuickStartGuide.rst

 3. Teleoporation
 ------------

+Through the following steps, you will be able to teleoperate Mini Pupper either using the keyboard or joystick.

 **WARNING: Make sure to run the Bringup from the Mini Pupper before teleoperation.
 Teleoperate the robot, and be careful when testing the robot on the table as the robot might fall.**